Paradoxidus/ai2-project/README.md

 ## 📦 Dependencies

-This project requires the following libraries and tools to run YOLOv12 for brain tumor detection:
+This project requires the following libraries and tools to run YOLOv12 for brain tumor instance segmentation:

 - **Core Frameworks**
   - torch==2.2.2